 You will not be able to define a new file for a group if any item in the group is marked as 'Tilt Series' or is set to have a new file opened at it.
 Similarly, once a new file is scheduled for a group, the 'Tilt series' and 'New file at item' options are not available for any items in the group.

-(Set) File Properties
+(Set) File Props

 Use this button to check or adjust the properties of a file that is scheduled to be opened for image or tilt series acquisition.
 The small dialog will open to allow you select montaging and fitting to a polygon if appropriate, then the Montage Setup dialog box , if you selected a montage, then the File Properties dialog box .
 If you cancel the latter box, changes made in the montaging properties will be retained.
+These dialogs open from this button even when you have selected options to skip them.

 (Set) Imaging State

-(Set) TS Parameters
+(Set) TS Params

 Use this button to check or adjust the parameters for the tilt series set to be acquired at the current item.
 The Tilt Series Setup dialog box will open, and new settings will be stored unless you Cancel out of the dialog.